danieelst/english2logic/interpreter/README.md

 ## Testing

-The test suite simply checks that all examples from `/examples` are interpreted as valid first-order propositional formulas (i.e. without any errors happening) and that the QuickCheck properties of the logic holds.
+The test suite simply checks that all examples from `/examples/interpreter` are interpreted as the documented formulas.

 Run the tests with `cabal test --test-show-details=direct --verbose=0`.